johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 1. Return _cookie_.

-NOTE: Attributes with an unrecognized _attributeName_ are ignored.
+Note: Attributes with an unrecognized _attributeName_ are ignored.

-NOTE: This intentionally overrides earlier cookie attributes so that generally the last specified
-      cookie attribute "wins".
+Note: This intentionally overrides earlier cookie attributes so that generally the last specified cookie attribute "wins".

 <!--
 XXX 5.5.7.1.
 "Strict" and "Lax" enforcement